Surgery of real symplectic fourfolds and Welschinger invariants: Abstract

 \section{Abstract}

-A real surgery of a real symplectic manifold $X_\R$ along a real Lagrangian sphere $S$ is a modification of the real structure on $X_\R$ in a neighborhood of $S$.
-Genus 0 Welschinger invariants of two real symplectic $4$-manifolds differing by such a real surgery have been related in \cite{BP14}.
+A surgery of a real symplectic manifold $X_\R$ along a real Lagrangian sphere $S$ is a modification of the symplectic and real structure on $X_\R$ in a neighborhood of $S$.
+Genus 0 Welschinger invariants of two real symplectic $4$-manifolds differing by such a surgery have been related in \cite{BP14}.
 In the present paper, we explore some particular situations where general formulas from \cite{BP14} greatly simplify.
-As an application, we reduce the computation of genus 0 Welschinger invariants of all del~Pezzo surfaces to the cases covered by \cite{Bru14}, and of all minimal real conic bundles to the cases covered by \cite{HorSol12}.
-We also generalize results from \cite{BP14} to the case of higher genus Welschinger invariants defined in \cite{Shu14}.
+As an application, we reduce the computation of genus 0 Welschinger invariants of all del~Pezzo surfaces to the cases covered by \cite{Bru14}, and of all $\R$-minimal real conic bundles to the cases covered by \cite{HorSol12}.
 As a by-product, we establish the existence of some new relative Welschinger invariants.
+We also generalize results from \cite{BP14} to the enumeration of curves of higher genus, and give relations between hypothetical invariants defined in the same vein as \cite{Shu14}.